R-Morgan/NGramCrackers/README.md

 next release and later versions constitutes the functionality goals for NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.6
+More major breaking API changes have been made:

+ - Hierarchical module system more inline with the usual Haskell module style

+ - Scripts to allow compilation and execution of a binary with profiling capabilities enabled.
+The scripts must be sourced for the functions to available. ngc-pure executes the binary without profiling.

 ### Version 0.2.5
  - Return of multi-paragraph Parsing